Flu Vaccination: Why It Matters and What You Can Do

 While February is considered peak flu season, when the flu season actually peaks is difficult to predict, and it can vary by region and season throughout the country.3

-Children, the elderly, and people with certain health conditions are at especially higher risk4
+Children, the elderly, and people with certain health conditions are at especially high risk2

-• Children under 5 years of age and especially under 2 years of age are at higher risk for serious flu complications4,5
+• Children under 5 years of age and especially under 2 years of age are at higher risk for serious flu-related complications3

-• 26,639 children under age 5 were estimated to have been hospitalized due to flu complications in the 2019-2020 US influenza season6
+• 23,299 children under age 5 were estimated to have been hospitalized due to flu complications in the 2022-2023 US influenza season4

-• In recent years, an estimated 70%-85% of seasonal flu-related deaths and 50%-70% of seasonal flu-related hospitalizations have occurred in people 65 years of age and older7
+• In recent years, an estimated 70%-85% of seasonal flu-related deaths and 50%-70% of seasonal flu-related hospitalizations have occurred in people 65 years of age and older5

 Make sure patients are aware of your immunization policy

-• Discuss your policy with patients during their visit
+• Discuss your policy with patients during their visits

 • Post a copy of your policy in your waiting room and on your website